 - Enabling automatic social media shares.

-- Adding your blog links to your card, email signature, etc.
+- Adding your blog links to your card, email signature, etc. As for the latter — this tool is worth the shot for sure.

 - Leaving comments under related blog posts referring to your blog.